BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/13_3_Setting_Up_a_Channel.md

 The first thing you need to do is connect your node to a peer.
 This is done with the `lightning-cli connect` command.
 Remember that if you want more information on this command, you should type `lightning-cli help connect`.
 The connect RPC command establishes a new connection with another node in the Lightning Network.

+You have two options here,  you could set up a Lightning node on a second machine using the Standup script and choose LND implementation or search a node to connect to.

 To connect your node to a remote peer you need it's id that represents the target node’s public key.
 As a convenience, id may be of the form id@host or id@host:port.
 Using `lightning-cli listnodes` command you obtain all nodes available on the network and choose one.

 ```
 c$ lightning-cli --network testnet listnodes